NiklasMerz/cordova-plugin-fingerprint-aio/README.md

 This plugin is my attempt to provide a single interface for accessing fingerprint hardware on both Android 6+ and iOS.

 There are some great cordova plugins out there that make use of the fingerprint APIs provided by Android and iOS.
 But I could not find a project which supports both platforms (correct me if I am wrong).
-So I decided to take the native code and bundle it together in one plugin.
+I decided to take the native code and bundle it together in one plugin.

 ## Disclaimer
 This is just an simpler implementation of the original plugins.
 At the moment the API could change every day and the plugin build could crash or have secutity issues.
 If you use fingerprint authentication in production use the plugins below.